pitkant/fennica/inst/examples/publicationyear.md

 information is readily available in MARC.

 There are 58870 unique
-documents with an identical title and author;
+documents with an identical title and author and
-6152 of
+6152
-those have multiple occurrences, sometimes with different publication years.
+of those have multiple occurrences, sometimes with different publication years.
 The earliest occurrence is suggested as the first edition.

 This figure shows the number of first editions per decade.